Goal

 Rests

 When labeling rhythms it is common to not label the rests because a rest indicates no note is played.
 When counting out loud we do not say the rests out loud.
 You may find it very helpful when you're starting out however to label the rests because the rests take up time to!
 Therefore, I will label the rest locations above the stave to demonstrate that they take up time but we do not usually write in their value or say their value out loud.
-In later lessons I will omit the rests.
+In later lessons I will omit the rests in the written version as well.

 Examples